martincipriano/hintr/readme.md

 = 1.1.2 =
 * Cache the database query results for getting metadata used by a post type in the settings page

+= 1.1.3 =
+* Added donation link and screenshots to the readme file.

 == Upgrade Notice ==